PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 #### Mode

-A mode has the following properties:
+A mode defined using the interface library has the following properties:

-- It is a component that can send setpoints to the vehicle, which control its motion (such as velocity or direct actuator commands).
+- A mode is a component that can send setpoints to the vehicle in order to control its motion (such as velocity or direct actuator commands).
+- A mode selects a setpoint type and sends it while it is active.
+  It can switch between multiple setpoint types.
-- A mode can't activate other modes (by sending commands), and must be activated by the user (through RC/GCS), the flight controller in a failsafe situation, a _mode executor_, or some other external system.
+- A mode can't activate other modes, and must be activated by the user (through RC/GCS), the flight controller in a failsafe situation, a _mode executor_, or some other external system.
-- It selects a setpoint type and sends it while it is active.
-  A mode can switch between multiple setpoint types.
 - Has a name displayed by the GCS.
 - Can configure its mode requirements (for example that it requires a valid position estimate).
 - A mode can perform different tasks, such as flying to a target, lowering a winch, releasing a payload and then fly back.
+- A mode can replace a mode defined in PX4.

 #### Mode Executor